How to Clean & Maintain Silestone Worktops

 Repairing damage to Silestone worktops

-Consentino offers a 25 year warranty on their Silestone products, so your first port of call, if you see any damage, should be either the company who made and installed your worktop or Consentino themselves.
+Cosentino offers a 25 year warranty on their Silestone products, so your first port of call, if you see any damage, should be either the company who made and installed your worktop or Cosentino themselves.
 Silestone is incredibly tough and trying to repair the damage yourself can make the problem more obvious.
 Cracks are very rare, so if you spot one it’s essential to have the counter assessed to make sure that there aren’t any structural problems with the installation.